cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 }
 ```

-Remember: we're pretending that there's someone using our code, or someone whose code we're using, who is actively trying to break the queue or do some other kind of mischief---but that they won't _change_ our code.
-Even though, usually, the mischief is unintentional.
+Remember: someone is going to use this library we're writing.
 Got any concerns?

 * The fields should be `private`?
 * Some of the fields should be `final`?